Skip to content

 }

-Watch out for this potentially-surprising-behaviour: Inside the View that is modified by .animation(), all changes that happen in the same "view update cycle" together with the value change, will be animated.
-Meaning, when other values change at the same time, these will be animated as well:
+Watch out for this potentially surprising behaviour: Inside the View that is modified by .animation(value:), all other changes that happen together with the value change in the same "view update cycle", will also be animated:

 swift